juanmc2005/AndroidLifecycleServices/README.md

 In this example, the application class handles the app component (it could have also used Lifecycle Services).
 We request a managed instance of an activity component and we use that to inject the dependencies.
 Note that this can be abstracted in a method of a parent class or in an injector helper object.

-Please bear in mind that efforts are still being made to make this integration even easier.
+Efforts are still being made to make this integration even easier.

 ## Installation